Compizfox/Lampshade/README.md

 Now, it's up to you to set the correct values in `settings.ini` depending on what you want to do.
 Here is a quick rundown of the various variables:

+- `jobscript_header_file`: Path to a file containing the jobscript header.
+In its most basic form, this contains just a hashbang line, but on HPC systems where a module system is used, you also want to add required modules here.
+If this is unset, it will load the default jobscript header file included with Lampshade (`jobscript_header.sh`).
 - `LAMMPS_path`: Path to the LAMMPS executable, which is simply `lmp` on most systems.
-Change this if LAMMPS is installed under a different name on your system.
+Change this if LAMMPS is installed under a different name/location on your system.
 - `LAMMPS_arguments`: Arguments to always pass to LAMMPS.
 Defaults to `-sf omp` to use the `OMP` versions of styles for free speed-up.
 - `MPI_path`: Path to the mpirun/srun executable.